On the efficiency-loss free ordering-robustness of product-PCA: Olivetti Faces Dataset

 \section{Olivetti Faces Dataset}

 The Olivetti dataset contains a set of face images taken between April 1992 and April 1994 at AT\&T Laboratories Cambridge.
 The dataset $\{Y_i\}_{i=1}^{400}$ contains $400$ face image matrices of size $64\times 64$ with grey levels in $[0, 255]$ from 40 people (10 images of each person).
 These images were taken at different times with varying lighting, facial expressions and facial details.
-This dataset can be downloaded from \href{https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_olivetti_faces.html}{sklearn datasets}.
+This dataset can be downloaded from {https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch\_olivetti\_faces.html}.
 In our analysis, we artificially contaminate a portion of the images to obtain $\Xb=[X_1,\ldots,X_n]^\top$, where $X_i=\vec(Y_i)$ is the vectorized image of size $p=64^2$.
-Two types of contamination mechanisms are considered: \begin{enumerate} \item[(S1)] 40 images are randomly drawn from the 400 images, and are added with random noises generated from $t_5(\0_p,50I_p)$.
-This gives the contaminated data $\Xb$ with $(n,p)=(400,64^2)$.

-\item[(S2)] 20 noisy images are added to the dataset, where the pixel values of each noise image are generated from the discrete uniform distribution over $\{0,1,\dots, 255\}$.
-This gives the contaminated data $\Xb$ with $(n,p)=(420,64^2)$. \end{enumerate} Based on $\Xb$, we implement PPCA and PCA to estimate $\Sr$, and then report the lower-dimensional reconstructed faces
+Two types of contamination mechanisms are considered: (i) 20 images are randomly drawn from the 400 images, and are added with random noises generated from $t_5(0_p,50I)$; (ii) 20 noisy images are added to the dataset, where the pixel values of each noise image are generated from the discrete uniform distribution over $\{0,1,\dots, 255\}$.
+Based on the resulting contaminated data $\Xb$ with $(n,p)=(420,64^2)$, we implement PCA, PPCA, and CDM-PCA to estimate $\Sr$, and then report the lower-dimensional reconstructed faces

-where $\widehat\mu$ is the mean face of $\{X_i\}_{i=1}^n$, and $P_{\widehat{\cal S}_r}$ is the projection onto the leading rank-$r$ eigen-subspace estimated by either PCA or PPCA.
-The analysis results under (S1)-(S2) are placed in Figures~\ref{fig.face}-\ref{fig.face2}, which report the reconstructed images (\ref{reconstructed_image}) at different values of $r\in\{10, 20, 30, 40, 50\}$, denoted by PPCA$(r)$ and PCA$(r)$, for some randomly selected uncontaminated images.
-The mean face and original true faces are also reported for comparison.
+where $\widehat\mu$ is the mean face of $\{X_i\}_{i=1}^n$, and $P_{\widehat{\cal S}_r}$ is the projection onto the leading rank-$r$ eigen-subspace estimated by different methods.
+Figure~\ref{fig.face} presents reconstructed images for some randomly drawn uncontaminated images, where the number of components is set to $r\in\{10, 20, 30, 40, 50\}$, denoted by PCA$(r)$, PPCA$(r)$, and CDM-PCA$(r)$.
+The mean face and the original true faces are also reported for comparison.